Can I start the course at any time?

 How long will it take me to complete the Nutrition Advisor course?

 You should be able to complete this course in around 9 – 12 months depending on how much time you have available for studying.
-Your contract will allow slightly longer to take account of unexpected events.

 Will I receive a diploma at the end of the Nutrition Advisor course?